Paul Oyuga

-Paul Mbuya Oyuga (born 7 April 1973 in Nairobi) is a Kenyan professional football forward who currently plays for Norwegian team Ålgård FK.
+Paul Mbuya Oyuga (born 7 April 1973 in Nairobi) is a Kenyan professional football forward who played for Norwegian team Ålgård FK.

 Career

 He has played club football for AFC Leopards, Connecticut Wolves, Örebro SK, Bryne FK, Sandnes Ulf and Ålgård FK.
 Oyuga has played 25 international matches for the Kenyan national team.

 His brother, Stephen Oyuga, is currently playing as a defender at Campbell University in Buies Creek, North Carolina.